IBM/dqs/README.md

 Python library for distribution regression, quantile regression, and survival analysis.

 This is a preliminary version, and the codes will be updated in the near future.
+Preliminary [documentation](https://ibm.github.io/dqs/) is also available.

 # Citation